Jetrin Wattanasin: Music career

 In 1991, Jetrin released his debut solo album Jor-Ae-Bor, emerging from the shadow of his already famous singer brother Jirayuth "Joe" Wattanasin.

 After his seventh release 7th Heaven, in November 2007, Jetrin performed over 60 performances around Thailand, concluding with a show entitled "Radioactive the Musical Party by J Jetrin" at the Impact Arena in Bangkok.

 Jetrin is currently performing a tour of the United States entitled "The Return of J Jetrin," with dates in Honolulu, Los Angeles, Las Vegas, San Francisco, Fort Worth, Dallas, Washington DC, Atlanta, Boston, New York City, Houston and Chicago.
 He is performing vocals with the backing of musicians MJ and Bowbo of "3 Kings and the Babe" and DJ 2 Fives.
 The tour is being sponsored by Singha Beer.

 Acting career

 To date, Jetrin has appeared in two feature films.
 The Pang brothers' Hong Kong/Thai 2006 horror-fantasy film, Re-Cycle, as a secondary character, and Chatchai Naksuriya's Thai coming-of-age 2008 film, Friendship, as an older character who recalls his younger days and his first love.

 Personal life

 Early years

 Born in Bangkok on 28 October 1970, Jetrin is the youngest of three siblings born to a middle-class family.
+His father is Charoen Wattanasin, an academic and a famous badminton player in the 1950s and 1960s.
 His sister, Jittima Wattanasin, "Jan", was a model in the Thai fashion industry.
 Whereas, his brother Jirayuth Wattanasin, "Joe", was one of the lead singers of "Nuvo" – one of GMM Grammy's first and most famous boy-bands.
 J got a bachelor from Bangkok University and University of California.